 In addition, a DEA quota system controls and limits the availability and production of controlled substances in Schedule I or II.
 Distributions of any Schedule I or II controlled substance must also be accompanied by special order forms, with copies provided to the DEA.
 Because REMOXY is regulated as a Schedule II controlled substance, it will be subject to the DEA's production and procurement quota scheme.
 The DEA establishes annually an aggregate quota for how much oxycodone may be produced in total in the United States based on the DEA's estimate of the quantity needed to meet legitimate scientific and medicinal needs.
-The limited aggregate amount of opioids that the DEA allows to be produced in the United States each year is allocated among individual companies, who must submit applications annually to the DEA in order to produce or procure any Schedule I or Schedule II substance, including oxycodone base for use in manufacturing REMOXY.
+The limited aggregate amount of opioids that the DEA allows to be produced in the United States each year is allocated among individual companies, who must submit applications annually to the DEA for individual production and procurement quotas.
+We and our contract manufacturers must receive an annual quota from the DEA in order to produce or procure any Schedule I or Schedule II substance, including oxycodone base for use in manufacturing REMOXY.
 The DEA may adjust aggregate production quotas and individual production and procurement quotas from time to time during the year, although the DEA has substantial discretion in whether or not to make such adjustments.